 - Transcript(s) of previous higher education

-- Statement of research interests/research proposal
+- Statement of research interests/research proposal and a personal statement

 - The application fee